ijbd/assetra/docs/reference.rst

  - Storage units are dispatched with a greedy policy to minimize expected unserved energy.
 When net capacity exceeds demand, storage units charge.
 When system demand exceeds capacity, storage units discharge.
 Both charging and discharing are limited by the rated power capacity of the unit.
  - Storage units are dispatched sequentially according to the order in which they are added to the system.
  - Storage unit efficiency deratings are applied in equal part on charge and discharge.
- - Storage units are initialized with full state of charge.
+ - Storage units are initialized with full state of charge unless initial soc is set lower.
  - Storage units are well-suited to model battery and pumped hydro storage [3]_.

 **ProbabilisticSimulation**